WStrellis/azure-204/Storage.md

 Azure Data Lake Storage Gen 2 supports ACLs and OAuth2 bearer tokens.

 ## Azure Blob Storage
 Azure Blog storage is used to store large amounts of unstructured data.

+Default permissions require authentication to access a blob.
+Individual containers can be configured to allow public access to all of the blob data within them.

 Good things for blob storage:
 - storing/serving files
 - streaming video/audio